Do you love color?

 I travel frequently to the Bay Area with my gear, and occasionally to Los Angeles and Nashville.
 But appealing as it sounds, I don’t offer internet consultations: the color accuracy of computer cameras & monitors just isn’t good enough.
 I’ve corrected too many poorly done virtual and generic Color Me Beautiful type paint swatch palettes.
 It’s a “close-up and personal” collaborative process I’d love to share with you.

-Is it time for you to give yourself the gift of a custom color palette?
+Is it time for you to get your own custom color palette?
 Call me at (360) 903-3659 and let’s chat to see if this is right for you.
-Or email me below.
+Or email me here.